llrt/evolisa-jl/README.md

 The random set is iteratively evolved in a Genetic Programming fashion, introducing minor adjustments and checking for better similarity with original image - if similarity is better than the previous one, this generation is kept; if not is discarded.

-The GP algorithm is configured through parameters in _setting.jl_
+The GP algorithm is configured through parameters in _settings.jl_

 ## Examples